DarSwin: Distortion Aware Radial Swin Transformer: Abstract

 \section{Abstract}

-{ Wide-angle lenses are commonly used in perception tasks requiring a large field of view.
-Unfortunately, these lenses produce significant distortions, making conventional models that ignore the distortion effects unable to adapt to wide-angle images.
+Wide-angle lenses are commonly used in perception tasks requiring a large field of view.
+Unfortunately, these lenses produce significant distortions making conventional models that ignore the distortion effects unable to adapt to wide-angle images.
 In this paper, we present a novel transformer-based model that automatically adapts to the distortion produced by wide-angle lenses.
-Our proposed image encoder architecture, dubbed \thename, leverages the physical characteristics of such lenses analytically defined by the radial distortion profile.
-In contrast to conventional transformer-based architectures, \thename comprises a radial patch partitioning, a distortion-based sampling technique for creating token embeddings, and an angular position encoding for radial patch merging.
-Compared to other baselines, \thename achieves the best results on different datasets with significant gains when trained on bounded levels of distortions (very low, low, medium, and high) and tested on all, including out-of-distribution distortions.
-While the base \thename architecture requires knowledge of the radial distortion profile, we show it can be combined with a self-calibration network that estimates such a profile from the input image itself, resulting in a completely uncalibrated pipeline.
-Finally, we also present \thenewname, which extends \thename to an encoder-decoder architecture suitable for pixel-level tasks.
-We demonstrate its performance on depth estimation and show through extensive experiments that \thenewname can perform zero-shot adaptation to unseen distortions of different wide-angle lenses. }
+We leverage the physical characteristics of such lenses, which are analytically defined by the radial distortion profile (assumed to be known), to develop a distortion aware radial swin transformer (DarSwin).
+In contrast to conventional transformer-based architectures, DarSwin comprises a radial patch partitioning, a distortion-based sampling technique for creating token embeddings, and an angular position encoding for radial patch merging.
+We validate our method on classification tasks using synthetically distorted ImageNet data and show through extensive experiments that DarSwin can perform zero-shot adaptation to unseen distortions of different wide-angle lenses.
+Compared to other baselines, DarSwin achieves the best results (in terms of Top-1 accuracy) with significant gains when trained on bounded levels of distortions (very-low, low, medium, and high) and tested on all including out-of-distribution distortions.
+The code and models are publicly available at \href{https://lvsn.github.io/darswin/}{https://lvsn.github.io/darswin/}